The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Introduction

-The complete sample includes all SNe Ia that meet our selection criteria of host-galaxy redshifts $z<0.02$, peak brightness $V<16.5$\,mag and discovered or recovered by the ASAS-SN survey.
-By recovered, we mean an SN discovered first by another survey or an individual that would otherwise have been discovered by ASAS-SN. \cite{Holoien2017a, Holoien2017b, Holoien2017c, Holoien2019} have shown that with these limits the ASAS-SN sample has very high completeness and minimal bias in host-galaxy properties or SN locations inside the hosts.
-All of the SNe have been spectroscopically classified by ASAS-SN or other groups.
-Where host-galaxy redshifts were unavailable, we have also measured those directly.
-All of the SNe were followed photometrically, mainly in the $BVri$ bands, but with near-infrared (IR) and {\it Swift} UV observations of some objects as well.
-In this first data release (DR1) of CNIa0.02, we present optical light curves for 240 SNe~Ia observed between 2015 and 2020.
-We describe the overall program in Section~\ref{sec:program}, the data processing in Section~\ref{sec:data_reduction}, and the resulting light curves in Section~\ref{sec:result}.
+To our knowledge, collecting and studying a complete sample in astronomy can be traced back to \citet{Schmidt1968}, which studied a complete sample of quasars defined with an observed flux density limit to derive their spatial distribution and luminosity function.
+Since then, complete samples have been widely applied in many areas of astronomy, and for instance, the LOSS survey produced one of the most influential complete samples of SNe from targeted searches \citep{Leaman2011, Li2011a, Li2011b}.
+Such a complete sample is defined to include all objects that meet a certain set of well-defined selection criteria on observables, making it possible to derive quantitative completeness corrections for inferring the statistical distribution of intrinsic properties such as the luminosity function.
+For the complete sample of CNIa0.02, we adopt the following observational selection criteria: (a) host-galaxy redshifts $z<0.02$, (b) peak brightness $V_{\rm peak} <16.5$\,mag, and (c) detection by the ASAS-SN survey, that is, we not only include SNe discovered by ASAS-SN, but also SNe discovered first by others and later detected by ASAS-SN.
+The ASAS-SN detections are nearly $100\%$ complete for SNe with peak brightness $<16.5$\,mag (see Appendix \ref{sec:completeness}), and the ASAS-SN sample also has minimal bias in host-galaxy properties or SN locations inside the hosts \citep{Holoien2017a, Holoien2017b, Holoien2017c, Holoien2019}.
+All of the SNe in DR1 have been spectroscopically classified by ASAS-SN or other groups.
+The complete sample includes all spectroscopic sub-classes that are known to follow the WLR of the SNe Ia population.
+These include Ia-91bg and Ia-91T sub-types but exclude SNe Iax and other peculiar SNe Ia-like objects that deviate from the WLR of SNe Ia (see Appendix \ref{sec:purity} for a detailed discussion).
+The redshifts derived from SN classification spectra generally have too large uncertainties for our purpose, so we adopt host-galaxy spectroscopic redshifts for our complete sample selection.
+Where host-galaxy redshifts were unavailable in the NASA/IPAC Extragalactic Database\footnote{\dataset[10.26132/NED1]{https://ned.ipac.caltech.edu}} (NED), we have also measured the host-galaxy redshifts directly to determine whether the SNe Ia belong to the complete sample.
+We do not exclude supernova candidates without apparent hosts from our selection (i.e., the ``hostless'' SN).
+In our project, ASASSN-18nt is the only hostless SN, which is an intra-cluster SN Ia located in the galaxy cluster Abell 0194 ($z=0.018$), and its peak brightness ($16.66\pm 0.02$) does not qualify our selection criterion for the complete sample.
+All of the SNe were followed photometrically, mainly in the optical bands (primarily $BVri$), but with near-infrared (IR) and {\it Swift} NUV observations of some objects as well.
+In this first data release (DR1) of CNIa0.02, we present optical light curves for 247 SNe~Ia observed between 2015 and 2020.
+CNIa0.02 DR1 includes some SNe Ia which are not in the complete sample, and the complete sample has 148 SNe in total.
+We describe the overall project and the sample in Section~\ref{sec:program}, the data processing in Section~\ref{sec:data_reduction}, and the resulting light curves in Section~\ref{sec:result}.
 Our present results are summarized in Section~\ref{sec:summary}.